phospho-app/phospho/README.md

 ## Key Features

-- Clustering
+- **Clustering**: Group similar conversations and identify patterns
-- A/B Testing
+- **A/B Testing**: Compare different versions of your LLM app
-- Data Labeling
+- **Data Labeling**: Efficiently categorize and annotate your data
-- User Analytics
+- **User Analytics**: Gain insights into user behavior and preferences
-- Sync data with LangSmith/Langfuse
+- **Integration**: Sync data with LangSmith/Langfuse, Argilla, PowerBI
-- Data visualization
+- **Data Visualization**: Powerful tools to understand your data
-- Multi user experience
+- **Multi-user Experience**: Collaborate with your team seamlessly

 ## Demo